Goechala Trek

 Best Season

-There are two best seasons for the Goechala Trek in Sikkim—the spring season from March to May and the Autumn season from September to November.
+The two best seasons for the Goechala Trek in Sikkim are the spring season from March to May and the Autumn season from September to November.

-During the Spring season, the weather is crisp and cool, with mild temperatures making it suitable to trek to Goechala pass, and the landscape around the Kanchenjunga National Park will be decorated with multi-coloured Rhododendrons and wildflowers in bloom, creating vibrant, scenic views.
+During the Spring season, the weather is crisp and cool, with mild temperatures making it suitable for trekking.
+The landscape around the Kanchenjunga National Park will also be decorated with multi-coloured Rhododendrons and wildflowers in bloom, creating vibrant, scenic views.
 Nighttime temperature will drop to freezing once you reach the Dzongri area.

-But remember, as May approaches, the clouds from the approaching monsoon season surround the hillsides, and the weather during this month can be volatile.
+But remember, as May approaches, the clouds from the approaching monsoon season surround the hillsides, and you may experience a little rain; therefore, bring an umbrella or a rain coat if plan the Goechala trek in May.

 During these months, the sky remains clear, and the view of the Kanchenjunga Range is the most panoramic, clear, crisp, and vibrant after the three months of monsoon rain.
-The excellent weather conditions and crystal-clear views of the Himalayas during the autumn season in Sikkim are ideal for photography and enjoying nature at its best.
+The excellent weather conditions and crystal-clear views of the Kanchenjunga range during the autumn season are ideal for photography and enjoying nature at its best.

 The monsoon season starting from June to mid-September is not ideal for trekking inside Sikkim because of heavy rainfall.